VLTI observations of the Orion Belt stars: I. eps Orionis: Ori as a single star

 The VIS maps with squared visibility measurements show a preference for a critically rotating, oblate star, seen at an oblique angle (40 to 60\,deg).
 On the other hand, there is a negligible dependence on temperature.
-A higher mass (28 to 30\,\Mnom) is preferred, but this is certainly correlated with the distance (Eq.~(\ref{Theta})).
+A higher mass (28 to 30\,\Mnom) is preferred, but this is certainly correlated with the distance via Eq.~(\ref{theta}).

 The SPE maps with Balmer lines demonstrate that only lower inclinations can appropriately fit the depth and width of spectral lines.
-There is a weak correlation between the mass and temperature, indicating the appropriate temperature is around 25\,000\,K and not well-constrained mass.
+There is a weak correlation between the mass and temperature, indicating the appropriate temperature is around 25\,000\,K, while the mass is not well-constrained .

-The SPE maps based on He I lines (Fig.~\ref{maps_HeI}) is quite similar.
+The SPE maps based on \ion{He}{I} lines (Fig.~\ref{maps_HeI}) are quite similar.
 Although there is a correlation of good fits between $i$ and $P_\mathrm{rot}$, we see a possible solution for a fast-rotating star, with a similar inclination to that derived from the Balmer lines.
-Again, the mass and temperature are weakly correlated, indicating the temperature 25\,000\,K. (The fits around 28\,000\,K resulted in poorer line depths.)

-The SED maps are, of course, strongly influenced by the fixed temperature and mass, but show good solutions for a critically rotating star, with a similar inclination as for spectra.
+Again, the mass and temperature are weakly correlated, indicating the temperature 25\,000\,K. We note that the fits around 28\,000\,K resulted in poorer line depths.
+The SED maps are, of course, strongly influenced by the fixed temperature and mass, but they do show good solutions for a critically rotating star, with a similar inclination as for spectra.
 The mass and temperature are strongly correlated.

-We conclude that the inclination is the only uncertain parameter, for which the results differ according to interferometry (40 to 60\,deg) vs. spectroscopy (10 to 30\,deg).
+We conclude that the inclination is the only uncertain parameter, for which the results differ according to interferometry (40 to 60\,deg) versus spectroscopy (10 to 30\,deg).
 Other parameters correspond to all three kinds of observations.
 As a compromise, we prefer the value around 40\,deg, which partly explains both the interferometry and the spectroscopy.
-The resulting parameters of $\varepsilon$\,Ori are summarised in Table~\ref{resulting_parameters}.
+The resulting parameters of $\varepsilon$~Ori are summarised in Table~\ref{resulting_parameters}.